 Should your succession planning involve handing the business over to the next generation, we can help create a smooth transition.
-By ensuring both you and your successor are comfortable with the business position, strategy and future direction.
-We appreciate that the legitimate interests of all parties to the handover need to be respected at the time of handover.
+By ensuring both you and your successor are comfortable with the business position, strategy and future.
+We appreciate that the interests of all parties need to be respected at the time of handover.

-You need to consider the personal development needs of current and future leaders.
+You need to consider the personal development needs of both current and future leaders.
 Providing guidelines for governance structures, policies and procedures that will preserve the health of the business throughout transition.

-We understand the complexities of transition in a family business.
+We understand the complexities of a transition in a family business.
 Therefore, ensuring the process for succession and continuance is properly planned, documented and executed.

 The Family Provisions Act is particularly complicated.
-Some say it is a strict piece of legislation that does not sit well with many successful business owners.
-Even the most carefully planned, well documented plan can still be challenged by an annoyed family member.
+Some say it is quite strict and does not sit well with many successful business owners.
+Even the most carefully planned, well documented plan can still be challenged.
 Another one for your legal advisor.